Qaisracetus: Description

 Qaisracetus is known from a dozen specimens, all found in or near the type locality.
 Among them are several well-preserved elements, including a well-preserved skull, partial skulls and braincases, several vertebrae including an almost complete sacrum, a left innominate, ribs, and partial limb elements.

 Qaisracetus is smaller than Pappocetus and Babiacetus but larger than Indocetus.
 Qaisracetus arifi is almost as complete as Rodhocetus kasranii, the most complete articulated skeleton of a protocetid, and they were similar in size: the latter had an estimated body weight of 620 kg, compared to 590 kg for the former.

 Qaisracetus has a generalized protocetid skull with the external nares located relatively anteriorly (above C1) and a relatively broad frontal shield.

-The rostrum is more narrow in Qaisracetus than in Takracetus.
+The rostrum is narrower in Qaisracetus than in Takracetus.

-The four sacral vertebrae are only partially fused: the first two are solidly fused, the third is locked in place by rib-like processes (a pleurapophyseal synchondrosis), while the fourth has a caudal (tail-like) morphology including two ventral chevron processes.
+The four sacral vertebrae are only partially fused: the first two are solidly fused, the third is locked in place by rib-like processes (a pleurapophyseal synchondrosis), while the fourth has a caudal (tail-like) morphology including two ventrals chevron processes.
 The fusion between S1 and S2 distinguished Qaisracetus from other protocetids such as Protocetus, Rodhocetus, Gaviacetus, Natchitochia, and Georgiacetus.
 Qaisracetus' vertebrae are not dense and thick like in Eocetus.
-In contrast to Qaisracetus, Rodhocetus has a sacrum where non of the vertebrae have fused centra, which is derived to be a protocetid, but Rodhocetus is primitive in retaining pleurapophyseal connections between all sacral vertebrae.
+In contrast to Qaisracetus, Rodhocetus has a sacrum where none of the vertebrae have fused centra, which is derived to be a protocetid, but Rodhocetus is primitive in retaining pleurapophyseal connections between all sacral vertebrae.
 The sacral morphology of Rodhocetus and Qaisracetus indicate protocetids represent a wide range of specializations, although which is ancestral to later whales is unclear.

+Palaeoecology

+Because of similarities in its dental microwear patterns to those of present-day orcas and hyenas, Q. arifi is believed to have eaten other marine mammals.